Automotive

 Overview

-The EUROCHAM Construction Committee was launched in 2019 and aims to contribute to the Malaysian Construction and Property industries through promotion of the Building Information Modelling (BIM) framework to the Malaysian policy makers and stakeholders.
-The committee aims to promote technologies, products and services from the European Union community that may benefit both Malaysian and European actors.
-Part of the Construction Committee action plans would be to increase awareness and understanding of construction digitalisation, its benefits and effectiveness amongst the Malaysian policy makers and stakeholders, to highlight the transformative effects of the European experience in adopting digitalisation in the construction industry.
-Additionally, to encourage cross-fertilisation within the framework of construction technologies, products and services between EU and Malaysia and to contribute conversations and thought leadership on digitalisation of the construction industry through representations at local and international workshops, roundtable discussions, speaking opportunities and other events.
+The committee aims to promote technologies, products, and services from the European Union community that may benefit both Malaysian and European actors.
+Part of the Construction Committee's action plans would be to increase awareness and understanding of construction digitalization, its benefits, and its effectiveness among Malaysian policymakers and stakeholders, to highlight the transformative effects of the European experience in adopting digitalization in the construction industry.
+Additionally, to encourage cross-fertilization within the framework of construction technologies, products, and services between the EU and Malaysia and to contribute to conversations and thought leadership on the digitalization of the construction industry through representations at local and international workshops, roundtable discussions, speaking opportunities, and other events.

 Healthcare